-- 1 Barriers: Some barriers cause significant restrictions for people with limited mobility, especially stiles and other similar obstructions.
-These will prevent a path from reaching any of the standards and will often be a priority for improvement, either to remove or avoid. - 2 Path surfaces: The ideal is non-slip, well-drained, level path.
+Barriers: Some barriers cause significant restrictions for people with limited mobility, especially stiles and other similar obstructions.
+These will prevent a path from reaching any of the standards and will often be a priority for improvement, either to remove or avoid.

+Path surfaces: The ideal is non-slip, well-drained, level path.
 Trip hazards like tree roots and protruding stones should be minimised, and at least have the option of walking/wheeling around them.
 Loose material on the surface increases risk of slips and trips, is painful for arthritic feet and challenging for wheelchair users.
-Layers of loose material are difficult and often impossible for wheelchairs, mobility vehicles and buggies. - 3 Path widths: The width of a path or trail impacts on how easily people can pass each other, and whether people can walk together.
+Layers of loose material are difficult and often impossible for wheelchairs, mobility vehicles and buggies.

+Path widths: The width of a path or trail impacts on how easily people can pass each other, and whether people can walk together.
 This is especially important for people who need to walk with a companion alongside, and for wheelchairs and mobility vehicles.
-Widths here refer to the usable section (which is often the hard-surfaced section) and must be considered within the context of the route.
-Where practicable, paths should have space on either side (eg a verge) to make them more flexible than a path bordered by a fence or hedge.
-Equally, a busy path will need to be wider than a quieter one.

-- 4 Width restrictions: Some restrictions are limited by permanent features like gates, or gaps bordered by trees and walls but these may be a reason for seeking alternative routes or plans.
-Access improvements should aim to meet the least restrictive guidance provided by the British Standard for Gaps, Gates and Stiles (BS 5709:2006). - 5 Gradients: Steep slopes will impact on many visitors but especially people who tire easily (such as someone with a heart condition) and wheelchair users.
-Downslopes can sometimes be more hazardous for people than upslopes. - 6 Landings: Landings are the level areas that provide resting points along a sustained gradient.
-These are important for people who find it challenging to walk or wheel up and down slopes. - 7 Surface breaks: Gaps in the path surface from drainage channels and other structures can present a complete barrier to wheelchair users, and can be difficult for people with walking aids. - 8 Cross camber: Cross-slopes are challenging for wheelchair users and people with poor balance or coordination.
-Significant slopes can be hazardous if they lead to areas of open water or steep-sided drops along the side of a path. - 9 Passing places: These are important to ensure that people have room to pass each other, especially people with wheelchairs or pushchairs, and for well-used paths.
-These should aim to be at least 2m x 2m. - 10 Resting places: Seats and perches are important to all visitors and essential for people who cannot walk long distances without resting.
-Wheelchair users also need places where they can stop and rest. - 11 Step levels: Small steps present trip hazards to walkers, or barriers to wheelchair users, and can result from exposed roots, protruding stones, irregular surfaces and stepped levels. - 12 Clear walking tunnel: Overhanging vegetation can be uncomfortable, or hazardous, for people with visual impairments.
-A priority is thorny and spiny vegetation at eye level. - 13 Edges: Visible edges (well contrasted against their background) are navigation aids for people with visual impairments.
+Width restrictions: Some restrictions are limited by permanent features like gates, or gaps bordered by trees and walls but these may be a reason for seeking alternative routes or plans.

+Ramp gradients: Steep slopes will impact on many visitors but especially people who tire easily (such as someone with a heart condition) and wheelchair users.
+Downslopes can sometimes be more hazardous for people than upslopes.

+Landings: Landings are the level areas that provide resting points along a sustained gradient.
+These are important for people who find it challenging to walk or wheel up and down slopes.

+Surface breaks: Gaps in the path surface from drainage channels and other structures can present a complete barrier to wheelchair users, and can be difficult for people with walking aids.

+Cross camber: Cross-slopes are challenging for wheelchair users and people with poor balance or coordination.
+Significant slopes can be hazardous if they lead to areas of open water or steep-sided drops along the side of a path.

+Passing places: These are important to ensure that people have room to pass each other, especially people with wheelchairs or pushchairs, and for well-used paths.

+Resting places: Seats and perches are important to all visitors and essential for people who cannot walk long distances without resting.
+Wheelchair users also need places where they can stop and rest.

+Step levels: Small steps present trip hazards to walkers, or barriers to wheelchair users, and can result from exposed roots, protruding stones, irregular surfaces and stepped levels.

+Clear walking tunnel: Overhanging vegetation can be uncomfortable, or hazardous, for people with visual impairments.
+A priority is thorny and spiny vegetation at eye level.

+Edges: Visible edges (well contrasted against their background) are navigation aids for people with visual impairments.
 It can also help avoid people tripping over path edges when venturing off the formal routes.
 This is a new addition to the standards.